stevegt/markproc/README.md

 - Prints warnings for references that cannot be conclusively matched
 - Each section heading gets a unique numeric section identifier and an associated anchor.
 - Internal section references use section numbers, allowing them to be easily distinguished from external references.
+- Final verification ensures all links have valid targets and that there are no duplicate targets.

 ## Usage